 At a 1-1 ratio for car park lots, bigger families with a car for each member of the household could face some constraints in this regard.

 No doubt it’s a very convenient location.
-But if you are the type that likes your supermarket at your doorstep then this is not the development for you.
+But if you are the type that likes an MRT at your doorstep then this is not the development for you.